This list was compiled in 2004 and is no longer being maintained. This page is made available for historical purposes.

 Measures "traffic index", response time, and packet loss by pinging many routers along "major paths" on the Internet. (traffic index - a score from 0 to 100 where 0 is "slow" and 100 is "fast", determined by comparing the current response to a ping echo request with all previous responses from the same router for past 7 days.)

-Business 40 Internet Performance Index
+Business 40 Internet Performance Index - (No longer available)

 Assessment of average response time for accessing and downloading home pages of 40 Web Sites deemed most indicative to business users, as measured Monday through Friday every 15 minutes between 6 am and noon Pacific time by Keynote software measurement agents located in metropolitan areas of the United States.

-MIDS Internet Average
+MIDS Internet Average - (No longer available)

 The MIDS Internet Average is a high-level summary of Internet performance measured from hosts all around the world.
 It provides one baseline against which more specialized Internet performance data might be compared, serving a similar role as the Dow Jones Industrial Average does in the financial world.

-MIDS Internet Weather Report
+MIDS Internet Weather Report - (No longer available)

 The MIDS IWR presents ongoing animated scans of macroscopic conditions across the Internet.
 IWR displays geographical maps that show ping-based RTT latency from MIDS offices in Austin, Texas to thousands of Internet domains worldwide.
 Data is currently updated every four hours, six times a day, seven days a week.
 Java applets support nonstop viewing and single-stepping frame by frame.
 Single GIF images are also available for each of the most current maps.